aolenevme/agile-cheatsheet/README.md

 3. **Focus.** Everyone focuses on the work.
 4. **Openness.** A team agrees to be open about the work and challenges.
 5. **Courage.** A team has courage to do right things and point at problems.

+## 2. System
+1. **Scrum blames not the player, but the system that became source of the error, and corrects it.** Changing team productivity gives a much greater effect than the productivity of individual employees.